The Best Baby Formula

 The biggest problem with Enspire is its cost.
 At $40 for 20.5 oz., you’re definitely paying for those special additives.
 It’s almost twice the cost of our next top pick, and if you’re using formula exclusively, as opposed to supplementing, that can really add up.

-Gerber Good Start Gentle Powder Infant Formula is another great first formula for infants — and at $24 for 23 oz (or $17 for 13 oz), it’s a satisfying $16 cheaper than Enfamil Enspire for a slightly larger container.
-Similar to Enspire, its base protein is hydrolyzed whey to aid your baby’s digestion, and it also includes prebiotics, probiotics, and only non-GMO ingredients.
+Gerber Good Start Gentle Powder Infant Formula is another great first formula for infants — and at $33 for 32 oz, it’s cheaper than Enfamil Enspire for a slightly larger container.
+Its base protein is hydrolyzed whey, which is just broken down protein, to aid your baby’s digestion, and it also includes prebiotics, probiotics, and only non-GMO ingredients.
 The most notable difference between the two formulas, besides Gerber’s lack of lactoferrin and MFGM, is that lactose isn’t the only sweetener: Good Start Gentle is 70 percent lactose and 30 percent corn maltodextrin.

 That 70 percent lactose is actually the reason Good Start Gentle is a top pick.
 We discovered that many formulas that purport to be gentler on digestion actually avoid lactose — there is staunch belief (or, at least, rampant marketing) that lactose equals fussiness.
 Enfamil Gentlease, for instance, lists corn syrup solids as its first ingredient and contains no lactose; Similac Sensitive also uses corn syrup solids, plus adds cane sugar.
 However, Dr. Cohen notes that true lactose intolerance is very rare in babies, and for all our top picks, we preferred lactose as it’s the sweetener naturally found in breast milk.
 (If you think your baby may be lactose intolerant, consult with your pediatrician about specialty or soy formulas.)